If you’ve been scrolling through your favorite search engine for the best new violin case, I’m happy to say I can help you out.

 Although it’s great at keeping your violin safe if you’re not great at keeping your case safe it might not be the best option.
 Just saying…

 Ooh, velvet… Very nice (lol, I think I need to get outside).
-Anyway, yes, this guy has a velvet interior.
+Anyway, yes, this case has a velvet interior.
 It also has suspension inside so if your case gets bashed about on the outside, the inside won’t move at all.

 Think of it like your car, if you go over a bump you don’t really feel it.
 In this situation, you’re the violin and your car is the case.
 Although, my car certainly needs new suspension because I can feel EVERYTHING.
 That’s a future problem though, right?